ohmyzsh/ohmyzsh/plugins/genpass/README.md

 cryptographically secure `/dev/urandom`.
 Each generator can also take an optional numeric argument to generate multiple passwords.

-Requirements:

-* `grep(1)`
-* GNU coreutils (or appropriate for your system)
-* Word list providing `/usr/share/dict/words`

-To use it, add `genpass` to the plugins array in your zshrc file:
+To use it from an interactive ZSH, add `genpass` to the plugins array in your zshrc file:

     plugins=(... genpass)

+You can also invoke password generators directly (they are implemented as standalone executable files), which can be handy when you need to generate passwords in a script:

+    ~/.oh-my-zsh/plugins/genpass/genpass-apple 3

 ## genpass-apple

 Generates a pronounceable pseudoword passphrase of the "cvccvc" consonant/vowel syntax, inspired by [Apple's iCloud Keychain password generator][1].
-Each pseudoword has exactly 1 digit placed at the edge of a "word" and exactly 1 capital letter to satisfy most password security requirements.
+Each password has exactly 1 digit placed at the edge of a "word" and exactly 1 capital letter to satisfy most password security requirements.

     % genpass-apple